GalaxyDream/UFRC-YAMP/README.md

 	bash run.sh
 	```
     > - Please modify [slurm](https://slurm.schedmd.com/) configuration in `hpc_submit.sh` and `run-03_runYAMPdemo.sh` before running.
 	> - Data should be stored in `data` folder.
 Data format can be `.tar.gz`, `.tar.bz2` (The code will decompress them automatically), or paired of `.fastq*` files that are under the same folder.
 Results will be stored in `result` folder.
 Now the code can only support to run for paired files.
 Please name all your paired files in the form of `A-R1-B` and `A-R2-B`, in which `A` and `B` stand for two strings in the file names.
-The output directory will be names as `A-`.
+The output directory will be named as `A-`.
 	> - Processing each pair of files need 4 CPUs and 40 GB Memory (Please modify `nextflow.config` file if you want to use a different one).
 If you have N CPUs and M Giga Bytes Memory size, you will be able to run **min(N/4, M/40)** in parallel.

 ## Changelog